??

 Add a Security Policy

-• Name: Malware Patrol – Malicious Domains (or Scam Domains or DoH Servers)
+• Name: Malware Patrol – Malicious Domains (or DoH Servers)

 • Click Destination tab